jcolag/entropy-arbitrage/2026-07-23-homecoming.md

 > **DOEK**: Commander Sisko, I am Romah Doek, executive officer of the *Nanut*.
 We were preparing to depart the station for the Gamma Quadrant when we discovered a Bajoran citizen trying to stow away on ship.
 I was hoping you'd know what to do with him.

-Under the prosthetics, you might recognize the officer as [Paul Nakauchi](https://en.wikipedia.org/wiki/Paul_Nakauchi), best known as a voice performer, but also a fair amount of musical theater, not super-well-known, but definitely continuing this episode's weird punching above its weight in casting.
+Under the prosthetics, you might recognize the officer as {% wiki Paul_Nakauchi|Paul Nakauchi|en %}, best known as a voice performer, but also a fair amount of musical theater, not super-well-known, but definitely continuing this episode's weird punching above its weight in casting.

 > **SISKO**: No. It's based on a legend.
 And legends are as powerful as any truth.
 Bajor still needs that legend.
 It needs you.